yt-dlp/yt-dlp/README.md

 class MyLogger:
     def debug(self, msg):
-        # For compatability with youtube-dl, both debug and info are passed into debug
+        # For compatibility with youtube-dl, both debug and info are passed into debug
         # You can distinguish them by the prefix '[debug] '
         if msg.startswith('[debug] '):
             pass